The Swordsman's Boutique

 Net weight: 2kg (4.4 lb)

-Painting stories:
+Painting Story:

 In this historical period, east and south coast of China got pillaged by pirates for many times.
 Those priate was developed from Chinese merchants who group with Japanese ronins to carried out this piracy for againsting Closed-door policy (banned oversea trade in civilian level) of Ming Dynasty, while merchants gaining massive bennifits from smuggling but have to face the threads from the Kingdom's law enforcement and corruption at the same time.